morpho-org/pre-liquidation/README.md

 # PreLiquidation
 ## Overview

-The PreLiquidation is a set of contracts developed on top of Morpho on which borrowers can enable pre-liquidations, a liquidation with different guarantees.
+The PreLiquidation is a set of contracts developed on top of Morpho on which borrowers can enable pre-liquidations, which are liquidations with different guarantees.
-For example, liquidations were a lower bonus is given to the liquidator or where only a part of the debt is allowed to be repaid.
+For example, a user can authorize pre-liquidations where a lower bonus is given to the liquidator or where only a part of the debt is allowed to be repaid.

 There are two distinct types of contracts in this project.